Safety Watch App

 In this situation, the procedures are:

-- All movement in and out of the Campus is restricted because of a police action in the area.
+- All movement in and out of the Campus is restricted because of police action in the area.

 - Movement within the Campus may continue but movement near windows and doors should be limited because of the outside threat